nus-cs2113-AY2324S2/ip/docs/README.md

 Expected outcome:

-FredBot will echo the Todo that is being cleared of its mark.
+FredBot will echo the task that is being cleared of its mark.
 ```
 Why am I not surprised...
 I've marked this task as not done yet:
 [D][ ] DESCRIPTION_2 (by: Mar 06 2024)